-Congratulations on your new job at SU!
+Congratulations on your new job at Syracuse University!
 Set yourself up for success by doing the following:

 - Once you are hired, confirm your schedule with your supervisor, including any particular scheduling needs associated with classes, visits home and breaks.